 Deputy Vice-Chancellor in charge of Teaching, Professionalization and Development of ICT, University of Bamenda, Cameroon

-After living in Sweden for six years-where he interned with multi-national pharmaceutical companies, acquiring knowledge on the protection of Intellectual Property (IP) assets and knowledge transfer - he returned to the University of Yaounde in 1995 where he was appointed Professor of Master in 2005.
-He is also an Associate Professor at the University of Cape Town and Stellenbosch in South Africa.
-He teaches organic chemistry and research methodologies in scientific research at the University of Yaoundé and the University of Bamenda.
-He is the author of several scientific publications on the chemistry of natural products, intellectual property and organic synthesis.
+After living in Sweden for six years-where he interned with multi-national pharmaceutical companies, acquiring knowledge on the protection of Intellectual Property (IP) assets and knowledge transfer - he returned to the University of Yaounde in 1995 where he was appointed Professor of Chemistry in 2005.
+He teaches organic chemistry and research methodologies in scientific research at the University of Yaounde and the University of Bamenda.
+He is the author of several scientific publications on the chemistry of natural products, IP and organic synthesis.

 Nationality: South African